philipp-baumann/simplerspec-teaching/README.md

 Secondly, you may want to be prepared to measure, process and model plant or soil samples spectrally, and finally predict properties of new samples to reduce the extent of labourious reference analyses.
+To achive this, one needs some statistics.

 R has become a very popular environment for statistical computing.
 There are alternative languages that are equally good, better or worse,